Acehaidrey/acelife/provider_reports/README.md

 These providers need to be finished and then there are some providers who we handle using google app scripts as they send over info via emails.
 Consider to build around those here.

-We need to then build out the orchestration logic in `main.py` to go through all these.

 Then we need to push this info ultimately to google drive.
 We have utils in place to accomplish this.